- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, aiming to replicate the composition and performance of the KBW Nasdaq Bank Index.
+Strategy: The ETF employs a passive investment strategy, aiming to replicate the performance of the KBW Nasdaq Bank Index.
+It uses a representative sampling or full replication approach to hold the securities in the index in a proportion that mirrors the index's composition.

 Market Position